Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Sedum spathulifolium ‘Purpureum’

-This mat-forming succulent forms a rosette of fleshy red-purple leaves with a waxy gray coating.
-It also grows bright yellow flowers.
+This mat-forming variety forms a rosette of fleshy red-purple leaves with a waxy gray coating, making this succulent purple.

 13. Purple Crassula